dishwasher-detergent/appwrite-nextjs-starter/README.md

 ```

 ## 🔑 Adding GitHub OAuth to Appwrite

-To enable GitHub authentication in your Appwrite project:

 1. 🔗 Go to your [GitHub Developer Settings](https://github.com/settings/apps) and create a new App.